 Since we published our Hastings Lake Playground Profile in 2014, it has received the most views of any playground profile we have published.
 Each and every time we post photos of this beloved playground, our readers remind us of how much they love it!
 And what’s not to love?
 Aside from the pristine bathrooms, water fountains, and spongy turf ground cover, what wins our hearts over time and time again are the charming characters like the turtle and frog pictured above.
 Kids go gaga over the beavers too and love to play hide and seek in the logs and beaver dam.
 The only drawback?
 No shade.

-Our Managing Editor, Jennifer, was just in awe of this park with its varied playscapes and protected natural areas.
-There are actually four different play areas in which to choose from, but parents of toddlers will want to gravitate to the tot lot.
+Jennifer was just in awe of this park with its varied playscapes and protected natural areas.
+There are actually four different play areas in which to choose, but parents of toddlers will want to gravitate to the tot lot.
 According to Jennifer,

 The tot playground, which is completely fenced in, consists of a pirate-themed ship with various areas to explore.
 There is also a sandy area with a sand table structure within the tot playground.
 A brick knee-wall surrounds the sandy area, which is convenient for supervising young builders.

 The downside is that the other play areas are so equally alluring in their own way, your toddler may wish to venture further afield and beyond the fence.
 The other play areas can be more difficult for small children and their worrisome caregivers to navigate.
 Indoor restrooms are located inside the park district building, but they are no short distance for a toddler with a small bladder or full diaper.
 Come prepared and it’s definitely a park your whole family will enjoy.
-Look for Jennifer’s full playground profile in the near future.
+Read Jennifer’s full playground profile.

 Jewett Park has so many awesome amenities, it’s no wonder we made it a destination on our 2015 Playground Tour.
 If you have toddlers though, you will want to hone in on just one of the three playgrounds onsite.
 The tot lot at Jewett Park is one of two playgrounds that is located right next to the Jewett Park Community Center.
 According to Maureen,